ogoines/Javascript-Quiz/README.md

  ## Description
 This application is a timed Javascript coding quiz that allow users to test their knowledge.
-The quiz is in multiple-choice format and is timed.
+The quiz is in multiple-choice format.
 A time penalty is applied for each incorrect answer then the final score is calculated by adding the remaining time to the number of  correct answers.
 The application is written with Javascript, HTMl and styled wit CSS.

  [![Take the Quiz](images/screenshot.png)](https://ogoines.github.io/Javascript-Quiz/)